 “This award is not just for me.
 It goes to all the children out there that we all activists and humanitarians fight for.
 It goes to all activists and humanitarians that have dedicated their lives to a heavenly cause to fight for the rights of the children.
 You are all here with me today.
 It is for those vulnerable and voiceless children who want change.
 To the children of the world: I will continue speaking and defend you until my last breath on this planet.“ – George Stamatis.

 At 35 (April 2017), George was honored to be invited by the Canadian government to sit with Canada’s Members of Parliament and listen to fellow children’s rights activist and Nobel Peace Prize laureate Malala Yousafzai deliver her speech to the Parliament of Canada.

 George’s statement in response to Malala’s speech: “Malala is a brave, inspiring woman and powerful voice for justice.
 She’s proof that no one is never too young to lead.
 She reminds us that when our leaders fail to lead, people must.
 Malala is such a beautiful soul, an inspiration for all humanity” “Thank YOU PM Justin Trudeau for awarding honorary Canadian citizenship to Malala.
 One of the Most Inspiring Moments in Canada” & “Malala, Thank You for using your strong voice for girls all over the world!!
 As you said: “The world needs leadership based on serving humanity”

-at 37 (September 20, 2019) George was invited to take part and speak at the High-Level Commemorative Event of the “30th Anniversary of the adoption of the UN Convention on the Rights of the Child” at the United Nations General Assembly.
+at 37 (September 20, 2019) George was invited to take part at the High-Level Commemorative Event of the “30th Anniversary of the adoption of the UN Convention on the Rights of the Child” at the United Nations General Assembly.